U.S. options market seeks bidders for key system processor

-NEW YORK (Reuters) - The authority that oversees the consolidated dissemination of data on the last sale and latest quotations from all 12 U.S. options markets is seeking bidders to run a system whose brief outage in September is one of a number of recent mishaps to mar trading.
+NEW YORK, Dec 20 (Reuters) - The authority that oversees the consolidated dissemination of data on the last sale and latest quotations from all 12 U.S. options markets is seeking bidders to run a system whose brief outage in September is one of a number of recent mishaps to mar trading.

 According to these sources, ICE was surprised to learn that the NYSE Euronext unit that managed OPRA’s securities information processor (SIP) ran the service at cost.
 ICE wants to make a profit from the service, the two sources said.